*Due to continued concern regarding COVID-19, we are unable to accept any new volunteers at this time.*

 - Help customers.

-- Lend your talents at the Annual House Party fundraiser in October and help procure auction items or help set up the day of the event.
+- Lend your talents at the Annual Fundraiser and help procure auction items or help set up the day of the event.

 - Help publicize events on social media and around the county.